emotion-js/emotion/docs/composition.md

 )
 ```

-With Emotion though, we can create styles and combine them
+With Emotion though, you can create styles and combine them

 ```jsx
 // @live